Miami-Dade Corrections and Rehabilitation Department: 20th century

 In 1928, a high-rise jail was completed above the courthouse on West Flagler Street.
 In 1930, the Dade County Stockade was built at S.W.
 87th Avenue and 61st Street.
 This building later served as the Fire Department Headquarters for many years, and remains in use by the County Fire Department.

 By 1950, the Dade County area had been reduced to its present size of approximately 2,139 square miles.

 In 1954, the City of Miami completed a jail lock-up called the Stockade at 7199 N.W.
 41st Street.
-In 1956 the City of Miami occupied a new headquarters and jail and they leased the Stockade to the Public Safety Department.
+In 1956 the City of Miami occupied a new headquarters and jail, and they leased the Stockade to the Public Safety Department.

 In 1957, a metropolitan form of government was established, and the Dade County Sheriffs' Office was subsequently renamed the Public Safety Department.
 The Public Safety Department's organizational structure, as determined by the Metropolitan Charter, included responsibility for police, including the main jail and stockade, fire protection, civil defense, animal control, and motor vehicle inspection.
-In 1960 a unified jail plan is proposed by Dade County.
-In 1960 the first Chief of Dade County Jail is appointed Captain Noah Scott will command 4 lieutenants, 9 Sergeants, and 98 officers.
-In 1961 there are 22 jails in the county.
-On March 25, 1961, a criminal justice complex opens with a 10-story jail situated between and attached to, the Public Safety Department Headquarters, and the Court House.
-The top four floors interiors are an empty shell, awaiting future growth.
+In 1960 a unified jail plan was proposed by Dade County, and the first Chief of Dade County Jail was appointed, Captain Noah Scott.
+Captain Noah Scott commanded four lieutenants, nine Sergeants, and 98 officers.
+On March 25, 1961, a 10-story criminal justice complex was opened between and attached to the Public Safety Department Headquarters and the Court House.
+The top four floors' interiors were an empty shell, awaiting future growth.

 On January 1, 1968, the City of Miami Stockade was leased to the county for a period of 30 years.

 On January 28, 1970, the Corrections & Rehabilitation Department was established by action of the Dade County Commission Section 8.01(D) and Section 4.02 of the Metropolitan Dade County Charter, and Administrative Order 9–22.
-All duties and functions of the Sheriff's Office which pertain to the booking, incarceration, transportation between County Jail facilities, custody, and release of prisoners who are brought to County jail facilities, are transferred from the Jail and Corrections Division of the Public Safety Department and are delegated to the Director of the Corrections and Rehabilitation Department.
+All duties and functions of the Sheriff's Office which pertained to the booking, incarceration, transportation between County Jail facilities, custody, and release of prisoners who were brought to County jail facilities, were transferred from the Jail and Corrections Division of the Public Safety Department and were delegated to the Director of the Corrections and Rehabilitation Department.
 The department consisted of two facilities at that time: The Pretrial Detention Center, and the Stockade.
 Female prisoners were housed on the second floor of the PTDC at that time.

 In 1972 the City of Miami opened a new police headquarters.
-The second floor jail located at 1145 N.W.
+The second-floor jail located at 1145 N.W.
 11th Street was transferred ("leased") to the Corrections Department on May 22, 1972, and was used as a facility to house women.
 It is called the Women's Annex.